javivilchis/booksearch/README.md

 _The objective of this project:_

 This book search application lets you search any book listed in the google api.
 You are able to create a membership, so that you can save your favorite book titles.
-This project utilizes a few neat products like: GraphQL, Node Js and JWT to login. <br>## Table of contents
+This project utilizes a few neat products like: GraphQL, Node Js and JWT to login.
+Take a look at the book search on heroku: (book search)[https://jvbooksearch.herokuapp.com/]
+## Table of contents

 - [Installation](#installation)
 - [Usage](#usage)